corda/corda-solutions/docs/source/deployment/azure-lb-deployment.rst

 3. Assign Tags as needed and create the Load Balancer.

-4. Once the Load Balancer is created you need to click on it and then add a Back End Pool for the 2 VM's you created.
+4. Once the Load Balancer is created you need to click on it and then add a Back End Pool (or equivalent) for the 2 VM's you created.

 - Name : corda-backend-pool (suggested name)
 - Associated To : corda-avail-set will appear as a default option